 TOTUM-448 results from intensive research on preclinical models of metabolic diseases, aiming at inhibiting fat storage in the liver and reducing blood and hepatic triglycerides.

-TOTUM-448 is ready to enter clinical Phase II.
-The objective will be to demonstrate its efficacy in subjects with non-alcoholic hepatic steatosis.
+A Phase II clinical study is planned to be launched during the second semester 2021.
+The objective will be to demonstrate the efficacy of TOTUM-448 in subjects with non-alcoholic hepatic steatosis.

 Patent applications have been filed for TOTUM-448 in more than 60 countries, including key territories: Europe, USA, Canada, China, Russia, Japan, Brazil, Australia.